 The most common of them all, these are simply made out of stainless steel.
 A bracket is glued to the tooth and a wire is put through that is held with elastic ties.
 Most people these days avoid using these braces since using them comes with the condition of avoiding chewing gums or chips, as they can get easily stuck.

 Taking proper care of braces is important for maintaining hygiene and for a good oral health of a child.
 Know how to take care of braces:

 - Always ask your child to brush their teeth after each meal to remove any stuck food particles.
 This is a practice that adults could follow too.

 - Avoid sugary foods or sticky items and align braces for each meal.

 - If a wire or bracket has loosened, check with your dentist immediately.

 How Much Do Braces Cost for Children?

-Children’s braces and dentistry procedures are quite costly and making a decision is not a quick and easy job.
-By understanding all the options and choosing a brace that fits your budget and need, you can ensure your child’s dental health stays unaffected and resolves any problems that might arise.
+Children’s braces and dentistry procedures are quite costly and making a decision would not be a quick and easy job.
+By understanding all the options and choosing a type of braces that fits your budget and need, you can ensure your child’s dental health stays unaffected and resolves any problems that might arise.

 Also Read: Teeth Grinding (Bruxism) In Children